There are a few things certain in life: death, taxes, and MRT delays. Oh, and making CPF contributions, of course.

 How to make your CPF nomination online

-Before making a nomination, you want to make you have the full name, NRIC/foreign passport/identification number and mailing address of all your nominees.
+Before making a nomination, make sure you have the full name, identification number, and email address of all your nominees.

-You should also have the full name, NRIC/foreign passport/identification number, email address and mobile number of two witnesses.
-These witnesses must be aged at least 21 years old and have SingPass accounts, but must not be any of your nominees.
+You should also have the full name, identification number, email address, and mobile number of two witnesses.
+These witnesses must be aged at least 21 years old, must not lack mental capacity, and have SingPass accounts, but must not be any of your nominees.

 When you’ve got all the above information, you can make a nomination in the following steps:

-2. Click on [CPF Schemes > CPF Nomination Scheme > Make Nomination Online].
+- Click on [Account services > CPF Nomination > Make a nomination].

 How to make your CPF nomination in person